 TPR judgments occur when a parent has become unfit to care for a child, abandoned or neglected their child, or caused their child serious, physical, mental, or emotional harm through abuse.
 A TPR is a permanent order.
 That means that once a parent has their parental rights terminated, they can never be reinstated.

-Other Ways That Custody Can Be Affected
+Other Ways that Custody Can Be Affected

 Factors Considered by the Court